akhawaja2014/Hands-on-Demosaicing-experiment-with-Python/README.md

 # Demosaicing RGB image with Python using Bilinear Interpolation

+Demosaicing is a digital image process used to reconstruct a full-color image from the incomplete color samples output by an image sensor overlaid with a color filter array (CFA).
+It is an essential step in the processing of raw images in any digital camera.

-This toolkit provides utilities to process raw images, particularly those that have a Bayer pattern.
-The functions in this toolkit allow you to read raw TIFF images, display them, extract channels, normalize intensities, perform white balancing, and demosaic the image using bilinear interpolation.
+This code provides utilities to process raw images.
+The functions in this code allow you to read raw TIFF images, display them, extract channels, normalize intensities, perform white balancing, and **demosaic** the image using bilinear interpolation.

 ## Features